Meet Our Highly Qualified Team of Professionals

 Director of Infrastructure and Principal Engineer

 Hasan Ozer is TEST’s Director of Infrastructure and Co-founder.
-He is also an Associate Professor at the School of Sustainable Engineering and the Built Environment of Arizona State University (ASU), Director of ASU’s National Center of Excellence on Smart Innovations, and Founder and Director of ASU’s Southwest Pavement Technology Initiative.
-Before joining ASU in 2019, he served as Research Faculty at the University of Illinois Urbana-Champaign’s Civil and Environmental Engineering Department and the Illinois Center for Transportation.
-He led or co-led many projects sponsored by the Federal Aviation Administration, Federal Highway Administration, Illinois Department of Transportation, Illinois Tollway, and private industry.
+He is also an Associate Professor at the School of Sustainable Engineering and the Built Environment of Arizona State University (ASU).
+Additionally, he serves as the Director of ASU’s National Center of Excellence on Smart Innovations and is the Founder and Director of ASU’s Southwest Pavement Technology Consortium.
+Before joining ASU in 2019, he served as a Research Faculty at the University of Illinois Urbana-Champaign’s Civil and Environmental Engineering Department and the Illinois Center for Transportation.
+He has led or co-led many projects sponsored by the Federal Aviation Administration, Federal Highway Administration, Illinois Department of Transportation, Illinois Tollway, and private industry.

-Dr. Ozer is actively involved in professional organizations, serving the pavement community.
-He is an Associate Editor for the International Journal of Pavement Engineering, Committee Chair for the ASCE Highway and Pavement Committee, and Subcommittee Chair for the Sealant and fillers for joints and cracks (AKT30) TRB Subcommittee.
-Dr. Ozer has recently been awarded the 2023 Academy of Pavement Science and Engineering (APSE) Outstanding Academic Member Award and the 2022 Wilber S. Smith Award, established by the ASCE Highway Division (now the Transportation & Development Institute).
+Dr. Ozer is actively involved in professional organizations, contributing to the pavement community in various capacities.
+He serves as an Associate Editor for the International Journal of Pavement Engineering.
+Additionally, Dr. Ozer holds leadership positions as the Committee Chair for the ASCE Highway and Pavement Committee and as the Subcommittee Chair for the Sealant and Fillers for Joints and Cracks (AKT30) TRB Subcommittee.
+Dr. Ozer’s contributions to the field have been recognized through prestigious awards, including the 2023 Academy of Pavement Science and Engineering (APSE) Outstanding Academic Member Award and the 2022 Wilber S. Smith Award, established by the ASCE Highway Division (now the Transportation & Development Institute).

-Dr. Ozer’s research and teaching interests are in the area of infrastructure materials, structural performance modeling of pavements, and transportation sustainability.
-His research is primarily concentrated in the areas of computational fracture mechanics, numerical modeling of pavement response, sustainable pavement systems, use of recycled materials in pavements, rheological and mechanical characterization of highly polymerized asphalt binder, and wireless sensor networks for monitoring infrastructure’s health.
-His research scope on sustainability encompasses development of guidelines to improve sustainable practices, sustainability assessment of highway infrastructure, and alternative materials used in asphalt mixture production and aggregates production.
+Dr. Ozer’s research and teaching interests encompass various aspects of infrastructure materials, pavement modeling, and transportation sustainability.
+His research focuses on several key areas, including computational fracture mechanics, numerical modeling of pavement response, and the development of sustainable pavement systems.
+He is particularly interested in exploring the use of recycled materials in pavements, as well as conducting rheological and mechanical characterization of highly polymerized asphalt binders.
+Additionally, Dr. Ozer is actively involved in research on wireless sensor networks for monitoring infrastructure health.
+In the realm of sustainability, Dr. Ozer is dedicated to developing guidelines to enhance sustainable practices within the transportation industry.
+He works on assessing the sustainability of highway infrastructure and investigating alternative materials for asphalt mixture production and aggregate production.

 Yanfeng Ouyang, Ph.D., M.ASCE